sonofthort/Ascension-Game-Master-Glossary/README.md

 - __Cost__
   - The cost in Runes to acquire a card from the center row.
 Indicated by a Rune icon in the upper right hand corner of a card.
 - __Crew (resource)__
-  - (Depicted by an anchor icon) Crew is your ship's resource.
+  - (_Depicted by an anchor icon_) Crew is your ship's resource.
 When your ship is on the space of a card that has cost equal to or less than it's Crew, you may spend Crew equal to the card's cost to acquire or defeat the card.
 Crew count cannot exceed 9.
 - __Crew Dial__
   - The Crew Dial indicates the number of Crew a player has gathered.
 It will be visible on a player's Ship Token, above an anchor icon.
 - __Dark Card__
   - Cards with a moon icon in the upper right hand corner.
-Gains a bonus if it is currently Night time.
+Gains a bonus if it is currently Night.
 - __Darkness Unleashed (expansion)__
   - A game expansion.
 - __Dawn of Champions (expansion)__
   - A game expansion.
 - __Day__
   - A global game state which can affect Light cards.
-If there are more Light cards in the center row than there are Dark cards, then it is Day time.
+If there are more Light cards in the center row than there are Dark cards, then it is Day.
 - __Day (keyword)__
-  - Gain the Day effect if it is currently Day time.
+  - Gain the Day effect if it is currently Day.
 - __Deck__
   - The entire collection of cards which are considered to be in possession by a player.
 Cards from a player's deck may be in Hand, in their Discard Pile, in their Draw Pile, or may be face up in front of the player while in use (such as with Construct cards).
 - __Defeat (action)__